-Liabilities have been assessed on an actuarial basis using the projected unit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc. The Kent County Council Fund liabilities have been assessed by Barnett Waddingham, an independent firm of actuaries, with estimates for the Kent County Council Fund being based on the last full valuation of the scheme as at 31 March 2023.
+Liabilities have been assessed on an actuarial basis using the projected unit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc. The Kent County Council Fund liabilities have been assessed by Barnett Waddingham, an independent firm of actuaries, with estimates for the Kent County Council Fund being based on the last full valuation of the scheme (for the purposes of 2023/24 accounts), as at 31 March 2022.